Tax Strategies for Parents of Kids with Special Needs

 Deductible Educational and Therapeutic Expenses:

 - Special Schooling including tuition or tutoring by someone specially trained to meet the child’s needs.

 - Specifically, the purpose and primary reason for the choice of school must be to alleviate or remediate the disability.

 - For example, you can deduct the tuition for a typical preschool education as long as the primary purpose for enrollment is to help remediate social skill deficits (resulting from a disability/developmental delay) rather than education.

 - Aides required for a child to benefit from regular or special education.

 - Special instruction, training or therapy such as OT, Speech, remedial reading, etc.

 - Diagnostic evaluations by qualified personnel.

-- Exercise program if recommended by qualified medical personnel to treat a specific condition, includes yoga, dance, horseback riding, etc.
+- Exercise program if recommended and monitored by qualified medical personnel to treat a specific condition, includes yoga, dance, horseback riding, etc.

 - The primary purpose of the visit is to attend the conference.